npjonath/pwndb2-ts/README.md

 # What is it ?

-A Typescript commander interface for querying PwnDB 2 Tor Hidden service for leaked password.
+A Typescript CLI utility for searching in the PwnDB 2 Tor Hidden service database for leaked password.
-Warning : Please use it only for checking your own security.
-Trying to get leaked password on domain or email you do not own is illegal.
+Warning : Trying to get leaked password on domain or email you do not own is illegal.

+# Goal

+ [x] Filtering Inputs args

+ [x] Make http request through TOR Protocol

+ [x] Extract Data from RAW Html response

+ [x] Forge JSON response

 # How to install ?
  >1 - Install [Tor Service](https://www.torproject.org/docs/debian.html.en)
  >